Andrewjeska/personalblog/src/data/blog-posts/vietnam.md

 ### The second time I almost died

 Ben and Max made a name for me, “Predicament Michael,” because it seemed like at least once an hour I would be in some minor, yet aggravating situation.
 I wish I could say that it weren’t true.
-One that comes to mind was at Cat Tien, when the shower went out during a power outage.
+One instance that comes to mind was at Cat Tien, when the shower went out during a power outage.
 I was, of course, caught mid-lather.

 From Qui Nhon I set forth west into the mountains.
 I took the DT670, seeing villages, breathtaking vistas, and kind people who wanted only to say hello and practice a bit of English.
 That night I slept in Kon Tum, deep in the southern Vietnamese highlands.